 - 1 (28 oz) can diced tomatoes (fire roasted if you can find them)

-- Vegetable or Chicken broth (enough to cover all the vegetables by 1-2 inches.
+- Vegetable broth or Chicken broth (enough to cover all the vegetables by 1-2 inches in your large pot.
 Approximately 8-12 cups)

-And then I met the love of my life 12 years ago and then last year we both regained our hearing with cochlear implants!
-What a game changer!
-But what I firmly believe turned my life around 16 years ago were these 4 questions I’d ask myself every morning (and still do by the way):
+I firmly believe my life around because of these 4 questions I’d ask myself every morning (and still do by the way):